binghe/HOL/Manual/Cheatsheet/cheatsheet.md

 It is often useful to perform case splits over the course of a proof.

 `Cases`
-: Case splits on the first variable in a `∀`-quantified goal.
+: Case splits on the first variable in a `!`-quantified goal.

 <code>Cases_on &grave;<i>term</i>&grave;</code>
 : Case splits on the supplied term.